 You’ll have gauze bandages or other material (packing) or a plastic splint inside your nose.
 This holds the new shape of your nose, prevents bleeding, and promotes healing.
 You’ll also have a dressing (bandages) and a splint on the outside of your nose.
 These also help the nose keep its shape as it heals.

 Expect mucus and some blood to drain through the dressing.

 You may have some swelling or bruising around your eyes.

-If you have packing, you may have to breathe through your mouth until it is removed.
+If you have packing, you may have to breathe through your mouth until the packing is removed.
 This may cause throat dryness and irritation.

 While healing, be careful not to move your dressing or touch your nose.

 Pain medication will be prescribed as needed.
 Don’t take medication containing aspirin or ibuprofen.
 These can increase bleeding.

 You’ll need to follow up with your doctor within a week after your surgery.
 Here is what to expect:

 Any packing, splint, or dressings will probably be removed.
 You may feel slight discomfort and bleed a little when this is done.

 Expect some numbness, swelling, and nasal congestion.